Exagor/infoh413/README.md

 # Heuristic Optimization assignment

-April 2024\
+May 2024\
 by Alexandre Achten 000494484

-## How to use:
+## How to use

-To compile the program, run the following command:
+To compile the programs (lop and lop2), run the following command:

 ```shell
 make